pedrominicz/pedrominicz.github.io/arrow.hs.md

     instance Functor ((->) a) where
       fmap = (.)

 This can be easily excused, however.
-Lists are another type constructor that have this problem (their `fmap` is just `map`, boring!), yet their monad instance simulates nondeterministic computations (awesome!).
+Lists are another type constructor that have this problem (`fmap` is just `map`, boring!), yet their monad instance simulates nondeterministic computations (awesome!).

 Let's continue with the `Applicative` instance: